 Namecheap was founded all the way back in 2000 by Richard Kirkendall.

-Over the past 18 years, they’ve reportedly racked up three million customers.
+Over the past 20+ years, they’ve reportedly racked up over 11 million registered users.

 Domain names are the name of Namecheap’s game (sorry, couldn’t resist), with over seven million under their control.

 We’ve seen this story before; Hosting A is good at X, so they leverage their brand name and deep pockets to muscle into new service Y. It doesn’t necessarily mean that they’re any good at it.